sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Auto PDF Exporter nSlicer](https://github.com/Atim33/autopdfexporter-sketch-plugin/), by KhY: A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.
+- [Perfecto-](https://github.com/pranusarna94/perfecto-), by Pranu Sarna: A sketch plugin to round off all sub-pixel layers at once
 - [Timeline](https://timeline.animaapp.com), by Anima Team: Create beautiful timeline animations and GIFs in Sketch
 - [Sketch Symbol Legend](https://github.com/amimagid/sketch-symbol-legend), by Ami Magid: Legend for your Sketch Symbols.
 - [SVGO Compressor](https://sketchapp.com/extensions/plugins/svgo-compressor/), by Bohemian Coding: A Plugin that compresses SVG assets using SVGO, right when you export them.
 This Plugin requires Sketch 3.8.